US Embassy Interview

 US Embassy Adoption Interview

-The responsibility of the US Embassy is to review the process again and determine the following:
+The responsibility at the US Embassy interview is to review the process again and determine the following:

 - Review the I-800 petition;

 - Verify that the child meets the criteria as an orphan;

 - Confirm that the child has a Thai passport.